 The building, part of the Illinois Center complex, was included in the master site plan designed by Ludwig Mies van der Rohe, a pioneer of Modernist architecture.
 Visitors will be greeted at a welcome and tour center on the ground level before viewing innovative exhibition spaces conceived by New York-based exhibition design studio Local Projects and developed by Gallagher & Associates.

 The Center's nearly 10,000 square feet of exhibition space will house an expanded, interactive and digitally enhanced Chicago Model that tells the story of Chicago.
 The Chicago Model has been a beloved icon for tourists and locals since its 2009 debut at the Railway Exchange Building.
-On March 20, the Chicago Model will be temporarily deconstructed in preparation for its move to the Chicago Architecture Center.
+On March 20, the Chicago Model was deconstructed in preparation for its expansion and move to the Chicago Architecture Center.
 It will be unavailable for viewing until the Center opens in summer 2018.

 In addition to the Chicago Model, the Center will feature a new, permanent skyscraper exhibit that overlooks the Chicago River and the Michigan Avenue Bridge.
 It will showcase some of the world's most significant and famous skyscrapers and explain how architects continue to push boundaries in building tall today.